jagger27/mtech-demo/README.md

 # OpenWeatherMap Demo App

 ## Description
-A staightforward Node/Express demo app originally made as an application for [Massless Technologies](http://www.masslesstech.ca).
+A relatively staightforward Node/Express demo app originally made as an application for [Massless Technologies](http://www.masslesstech.ca).

+### Details
+Geolocation coordinates are sent from the client to the server and are cached in a cookie for the remainder of the session.
+Weather data is also kept in a cookie for 15 minutes after it is fetched via the OpenWeatherMap API.

 ## Usage
-- `npm install`
+- `npm install` (runs Webpack)
-- Put your OpenWeatherMap API key in `settings.json`
+- Set the `APPID` environment variable to you OpenWeatherMap API
-- `npm start`
+- `APPID=<key> npm start`
 - Access from http://localhost:3000/
 - Allow HTML5 geolocation access in your browser